 Windows 10 is the most popular operating system when it comes to gaming, and there’s no doubt about that.
-The selection of games released for Linux is very much limited and Macs rarely have the graphics processing power required to run any serious AAA title today.
+The selection of games released for Linux is quite limited and Macs rarely have the graphics processing power required to run any serious AAA title today.

 Unfortunately, Windows 10 is not without its faults.
 It is notorious for its occasional crashes, frequent and forced updates, as well as the fact that it slows down significantly over time.
 This slowdown is a subject of much annoyance among gamers who have to deal with slow load times, even slower boot times, and various other problems.